Flesh-eating bacteria becoming more common in Delaware Bay due to climate change, study finds

 Vibrio vulnificus usually occurs in high-salinity, brackish waters with surface temperatures above 13 degrees Celsius, or 55 degrees Fahrenheit, the study says.
 It has typically been found in the warm waters of the Gulf Coast and southern states like Louisiana and Texas, especially during the months from May to October.

 Vibrio vulnificus causes about 205 infections in the United States every year the CDC estimates.
-The CDC also says it is important to learn more about the harmful bacteria if you live in areas where hurricanes, storm surges and coastal flooding are possible.
-The most common cause of infection is eating raw or undercooked selfish, particularly oysters.
+The CDC also said it is important to learn more about the harmful bacteria if you live in areas where hurricanes, storm surges and coastal flooding are possible.
+The most common cause of infection is eating raw or undercooked shellfish, particularly oysters.

 The bacteria is endemic along the southeastern U.S. coast, but has also been found in the Chesapeake Bay, according to the study, published Monday in the journal Annals of Internal Medicine.
 The illness rarely occurs in the cooler waters of the Delaware Bay and Jersey Shore, but the researchers say it is becoming more frequent due to climate change.